A Practical Guide to AML/CTF Compliance for Australian Businesses

 • How technology helps alleviate compliance obligations.

-Beyond legal obligations, being unprepared for Tranche 2 can damage your businesses overall reputation, from eroding client trust to attracting undesirable customers.
+Beyond legal obligations, being unprepared for Tranche 2 can cause negative impacts to your business, from damaging overall reputation, to eroding client trust, or attracting undesirable customers.
 It’s smarter to put the hard yards in now for long-term security and client trust.

 • The implications of getting this wrong can be very serious.

-• Whether you’re aiming for the March or July 2026 deadline, those dates aren’t when you start getting ready, it’s when you need to be ready.
+• Whether you’re aiming for the March or July 2026 deadline, those dates aren’t when you started getting ready, it’s when you need to be ready.

-• You’ve still got a business to run day-to-day, this shouldn’t get in the way of that.
+• You’ve still got a business to run day-to-day, this shouldn’t get in the way.

-• You’ll need 6-9 months to get your AML/CTF program sorted.
+• You needed 6-9 months to get your AML/CTF program sorted.

-To help with that question, we’ve written a five part guide on the steps your business will need to take and ways to implement them.
+To help with that question, we’ve written a five part guide on the steps your business will need to take and ways to implement them, with a quick checklist and FAQs at the end of the article.

 2. Knowing Your Customers